 - Supports different versions of native Spark jobs.

-- Runs in unified computing resources.
+- Runs based on unified computing resources.

 - Supports unified data and permission management.

-- Provides the same user experience as open-source systems.
+- Provides the same user experience as open source systems.

-Spark on MaxCompute provides the same user experience as open-source systems, both in terms of an open-source application UI and online interactions.
-Specifically, it supports native, open-source, and real-time UIs that are essential for debugging open-source applications, and also provides the historical log query function.
-For some open-source applications, it enables real-time interactions in the background.
+Spark on MaxCompute provides the same user experience as open source systems, such as open source application UIs and online interactions.
+Specifically, it supports native, open source, and real-time UIs that are essential for debugging open source applications.
+It also allows you to query historical logs.
+For some open source applications, it enables real-time interactions in the background.
 This implements an interactive experience.